Murray Goulburn Co-operative

 Murray Goulburn Co-operative Co.
 Limited (also known as Devondale Murray Goulburn) was a dairy-processing co-operative corporation.
-In 2018, following financial difficulties and difficulties with suppliers over sustainable prices, the business assets were sold to Saputo Inc, a publicly-listed Canadian dairy company and later the trading name of the business was changed to AG Warehouse.
+In 2018, following financial difficulties and difficulties with suppliers over sustainable prices, the business assets were sold to Saputo Inc, a publicly listed Canadian dairy company.
+Later the trading name of the business was changed to AG Warehouse.
 The co-operative was placed into liquidation in 2020.

-The agricultural co-operative was formed formed in 1950 from a group of dairy farms and grew to become Australia's largest processor of milk.
+The agricultural co-operative was formed in 1950 from a group of dairy farms and grew to become Australia's largest processor of milk.

 In 2016, turmoil engulfed the processor as the milk price fell below production costs, prompting calls for the board to be sacked or the co-operative to be sold.
 Thereafter, the former chief executive of Carlton & United Breweries, Ari Mervis, was appointed to the role of CEO and Managing Director and commenced his role on 13 February 2017.

 Profile

 Devondale Murray Goulburn has nine manufacturing plants located in Victoria and Tasmania.
 It has over 2,500 suppliers and supports over 2,000 employees, processing over 35% of Australia's milk supply (3.3 billion litres) into products that are sold to both domestic and export markets.

 The company trades in over 100 countries; it is the largest container user in the Port of Melbourne, exporting in excess of 375,000 MT (23,500 containers) within a financial year.
 Its international business accounts for approximately 9% of the world's dairy trade.
 It has an annual turnover of approximately A$2.4 billion.

 The company's processing plants have been accredited as ISO 9001:2000 manufacturing facilities and are certified by the NSF HACCP – 9000 standard for hazard analysis and critical control points and good manufacturing practice.
 Its compliance with finished product specifications is independently validated by Dairy Technical Services, located in Melbourne, Victoria.

 In early 2010 and again in October 2013, Devondale Murray Goulburn made a bid to take over Warrnambool Cheese and Butter Factory Company Holdings.
 In 2014, Canadian dairy giant Saputo, Inc. successfully bought into Warrnambool, acquiring 85% of the company's shares.

 In February 2016, Devondale Murray Goulburn won a five-year supply contract with Coles Supermarkets, supplying private-label, daily pasteurised milk as well as cheddar-style cheese in blocks, shreds and slices for Victoria and NSW.
 In July, however, the company was dropped as a supplier by Woolworths, costing the co-operative approximately A$108 million.

 In May 2018, the company was sold to Saputo Inc. for $1.31 billion.